-Store information that's unique to your organization.
+Create custom objects to store information that's unique to your organization.
 Choose whether your custom objects are searchable, support sharing, or include access to the Bulk API and Streaming API.

 Every custom object is classified as either an Enterprise Application object or a Light Application object.
 The difference between these two categories is that Light Application objects don't support sharing, access to the Bulk API, or access to the Streaming API.